Matěj Krsek: 2023

 In March 2023, he finished fifth in the final of the 400 metres at the 2023 European Athletics Indoor Championships in Istanbul.

 He was part of the Czech team that won the bronze medal in the 4 × 400 metres mixed relay at the 2023 World Athletics Championships in Budapest in a new national record time of 3:11.98.

 2024

 Selected for the 2024 World Athletics Indoor Championships in Glasgow, he reached the final of the men's 400 meters where he finished in sixth place.
 He ran as part of the Czech 4 × 400 m relay team at the 2024 World Relays Championships in Nassau, Bahamas.
 He competed at the 2024 Summer Olympics over 400 metres in August 2024.

-2025
+2025-present

 He was selected for the 2025 European Athletics Indoor Championships in Appeldoorn.
 He was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025.

 He was selected for the 400 metres at the 2025 European Athletics Team Championships in Madrid in June 2025, running 46.01 seconds to finish twelfth in the first division.

+In August 2026, he competed in the men's 4 × 400 metres relay at the 2026 European Athletics Championships in Birmingham, England.